abdullahselek/selek.tech/content/posts/dag-directed-acyclic-graph.md

 3. Causal Inference

-DAGs are used to model cause-and-effect relationships within a system.
+DAGs are used to model cause and effect relationships within a system.
 Nodes represent variables, while edges signify causal dependencies, helping researchers analyze interventions and their outcomes.

 4. Workflow Automation